blankworker1/SOLARMINER_ONE/README.md

 A local-first system with optional data sharing

-Each SolarMiner One node converts incident solar radiation into electrical energy, uses that energy to perform cryptographic computation, and records the resulting physical and computational data.
+Each node converts incident solar radiation into electrical energy, uses that energy to perform cryptographic computation, and records the resulting physical and computational data.

 ---

-## Reference Hardware (Proof of Concept)
+## Reference Hardware (UPDATE)

 **Internal**